Earthquake in Philippines

 Although initially logged as having a magnitude of 7.2, the Philippine Institute of Volcanology and Seismology (PHIVOLCS) later downgraded the earthquake to 6.8.
-Authorities have reported that more than 1,500 households were impacted and damaged however as of yet there have been no reports of casualties.
+At least 11 people were killed while 730 others were injured and authorities reported that more than 1,500 households were impacted and damaged.

-Scientists say no tsunami was expected, but residents have been advised to be on alert for aftershocks which may have a significant impact and cause more serious damage.
+There was no tsunami warning issued, but residents were advised to be on alert for aftershocks which can cause more serious damage.

 The Philippines lies on the "Ring of Fire", a belt of volcanoes circling the Pacific Ocean that is prone to earthquakes.

 |Tempo de Ativação da Carta:

 |Requisitante da Carta: